awsdocs/amazon-dynamodb-developer-guide/doc_source/DataExport.Requesting.md

 DynamoDB table exports allow you to export table data to an Amazon S3 bucket, enabling you to perform analytics and complex queries on your data using other AWS services such as Athena, AWS Glue, and Lake Formation\.
 You can request a table export using the AWS Management Console, the AWS CLI, or the DynamoDB API\.

-**Note**
-DynamoDB table export is only available in the new AWS Management Console view\.
-If you're not using the new console yet, look for the "Try the new console" link in the navigation sidebar\.

-![\[The link to the new console version is at the bottom of the navigation sidebar.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/new-console-link.png)

 If you want to use the AWS CLI, you must configure it first\.
 For more information, see [Accessing DynamoDB](AccessingDynamoDB.md)\.

 **Topics**